MBuchalik/b1gmail/UPGRADE.md

 ## Version 8.0.0 to 9.0.0

+### Before running the update

+You should uninstall all Plugins that provide Widgets.
+Widgets are not supported in version 9.0.0 anymore.

 ### After running the update

 You can safely delete files from the `data/` directory with the following names: